-- Which of your skills and strengths make you a great fit for the position?
-Explain what sets you apart from other candidates.
-Provide concrete examples from previous experience or training.
+- Explain what strengths set you apart from other candidates and provide concrete examples from previous experience or training.
 Emphasize how you will make a meaningful impact.

 - Explain your role at your most recent or current job.
 Briefly describe everyday tasks and highlight special projects that you led.

 - How can you make a challenging workplace or situation better?
 Showcase your critical thinking skills and attributes of teamwork.
-Patience, leadership and agility are important here.
+(Hint: patience, leadership and agility are important here.)

 - What are your greatest attributes in being a team member?
-Emphasize mentoring or coaching experiences, discuss accountability, agility and empathy, as well as meeting deadlines.
+Emphasize mentoring or coaching experiences, discuss accountability and empathy, as well as meeting deadlines and troubleshooting.